 The main advantage of a ClearFox fluidised bed procedure is the high biomass concentration (>21gTS/L) which allows for a small reactor design.
 This saves costs while reaching a high cleaning performance.

-Cleaning of the wastewater is performed in the fluidised bed or fluidised/floating bed process, comparable to the fixed-bed process.
+Cleaning of the wastewater is performed in the fluidized bed or fluidized/floating bed process, comparable to the fixed-bed process.
 The bacteria in form of a biofilm is not growing on a fixed support medium but on a free floating support medium.
 The support medium is given into the tank chamber during installation so that the bacteria can colonise there.

-ClearFox FBS (fluidised bed system) small sewage treatment plant with fluidised bed reactor
+ClearFox FBS (fluidized bed system) small sewage treatment plant with fluidized bed reactor

 The FBS is a small sewage treatment plant of the latest generation, operating according to the fluidised bed process.

 The natural wastewater accumulation flows freely through the plant.
 An integrated restriction makes sure that the flow is equalised in order to optimise the physical and biological processes.